 Of course, none of this matters if you want to shoot stable videos with your phone’s camera.

-3-Axis Gimbal Stabilizer for iPhone X XR XS Smartphone Vlog Youtuber Live Video Record with Sport Inception Mode Face Object Tracking Motion Time-Lapse - Hohem Isteady Mobile Plus (Upgraded New)
+3-Axis Gimbal Stabilizer for iPhone 11 PRO MAX X XR XS Smartphone Vlog Youtuber Live Video Record with Sport Inception Mode Face Object Tracking Motion Time-Lapse - Hohem iSteady Mobile Plus

 For the price, you can't beat the Hohem Isteady Mobile Plus.
 It provides reliable stabilization and has a 12-hour battery life.